scrambl-d/tf2-spy/README.md

 # tf2-spy
 ## Userscript to check competitive profiles of steam users

 Very early in development.
-Only outputs to javascript console and only supports reading steam profiles to give limited etf2l info (currently)
+Currently only produces an ETF2L link on steam profiles.